-\leveltwo{Access to the Target Library} For the purposes of true verification, our approach requires execution access to the mathematical library used by the target.
-Of course, when the host and the target computer can coincide, i.e., when the target is powerful enough to run the verifier code, this is no problem.
-Alternatively, the host computer might provide an implementation that is fully equivalent to the one used on the target computer: this is the case, e.g., of targets where all floating-point support is implemented in software.
-In other cases, using an emulator is required.
-Luckily, emulation technology is improving very rapidly due to the increasing adoption of virtualization.
+For the purposes of true verification, our approach requires execution access to the mathematical library used by the target.
+When the host and the target computer coincide, i.e.\ when the target can run the verifier code, this is no problem.
+Alternatively, the host computer might provide an implementation that is fully equivalent to the one used on the target: this is the case, e.g., on targets where floating-point support is implemented in software.
+In other cases, an emulator must be used.

 This can be seen as the major drawback of our approach.
-However, in our opinion the question should be put in the following terms: in order to properly verify a piece of code using library functions against, say, the absence of run-time anomalies, the library functions have to be fully specified.
-If a specification of the form ``all functions are POSIX-compliant \cite{IEEE-1003-1-2013} and compute correctly-rounded results'' is available, then fine.
+However, in our opinion the question should be put in the following terms: in order to verify a piece of code properly using library functions against, say, the absence of run-time anomalies, the library functions have to be fully specified.
+If a specification of the form ``all functions are POSIX-compliant \cite{IEEE-1003-1-2013} and compute correctly-rounded results'' is available, then we have no problem.
 Otherwise there really is no other way than supplementing the partial specification available with the missing bits: providing execution access to the library during the analysis along with correct bounds on the size of the glitches might well be the less expensive option.

-\leveltwo{Obtaining Glitch Data} The other requirement of the approach described in this paper concerns the availability of (possibly imprecise) information about the monotonicity glitches.
-Some ways in which such information can (at least in principle) be obtained are the topics of the next \levelthreenames{}.
+\leveltwo{Obtaining Glitch Data} The other requirement of the approach concerns the availability of (possibly imprecise) information about glitches.
+Some ways to obtain such information are the topics of the next \levelthreenames{}.